ekonale/ekonale/README.md

 Hello there!
-I am a physics major data enthuiast and I'm trying to develop my data skills further.
-Currently you can only check my data analysis repositorys but hopefully my CERN machine learning repository will be public as well.
+I am a physics major who loves statistics and neuroscience.
+You can only view my retrieval systems study for now but hopefully, I will make my CMS and computational neuroscience projects visible soon!